 - Ties to the Working World—As an IE student, you will solve real engineering problems for real companies.
 In addition, our faculty have many ties to industry which provides excellent employment connections for graduating students.

 - Student Organizations—The U of A chapter of the IE honor society, Alpha Pi Mu, consistently ranks among the top five chapters nationwide.
-Also, our student chapter of the professional society, IIE, (Institute of Industrial Engineers), is traditionally one of the top five largest chapters.
+Also, our student chapter of the professional society, IISE, (Institute of Industrial and Systems Engineers), is traditionally one of the top five largest chapters.